openfaas/openfaas.github.io/_posts/2025-01-29-eks-openfaas-karpenter.md

 ### Demo: See Karpenter add nodes due to load on a function

 Deploy an OpenFaaS function with OpenFaaS [autoscaling labels](https://docs.openfaas.com/architecture/autoscaling/).
-We are going to invoke the function with Hey and trigger it to get scaled up by the OpenFaaS autoscaler.
+We are going to invoke the function with a load generation tool called `hey`, so that the OpenFaaS autoscaler observes the load, and adds more replicas.
 The higher replica count will not fit within our cluster resources and we should see Karpenter provision an additional node to run the new replicas.
 After the function scales down again the node will get removed.

 ```sh
 faas-cli store deploy sleep \